Kyrobi/Cynagen/Files/Rules.md

 ============================================================

+Before being punished, you have the rights to request from a staff for which rule you've violated.

+**Moderators are to only enforce the rules above.**

-**Staff have final say in things NOT listed above.
+**Admins have final say in things NOT listed above.
 You are to only debate your issue with the staff that issued the punishment.**

 P.S. **Feel free to contribute to this list by making a pull request.**